 Prepare the Interview Questions

-Those skilled talking heads you see on the talk show may look as though their questions are top-of—the-head, but rest assured, the questions were prepared and rehearsed in advance.
+Those skilled talking heads you see on the podcasts or talk show circuits may look as though their questions are top-of-the-head, but rest assured, the questions were prepared and rehearsed in advance.
 Make use of the matrix of research you’ve collected to start preparing the questions.
 This approach allows you to group the questions in a logical outline to follow in the interview.
 You may want to start with the 5Ws and 1H used by journalists (Who, What, When, Where, Why and How) to ensure that you cover the most important areas first.

 Write your questions in a way that will elicit relevant information—make them open-ended or leading to guide them in a direction to make a follow-up question easier to formulate.
 Each question should focus on one thought to reduce the chances of rambling.
 As you develop questions, anticipate possible directions the interview could go, and note them so that you can come back to the original framework.